mighty-gerbils/gerbil/doc/reference/actor.md

     [(else body ...)])
 ```

-Like `<-` but it matches raw messages; you don't normally have to use this.
+Like `<-` but it destructures raw messages that can be anything, not
+necessarily wrapped in an envelope.
+You don't normally have to use
+this unless you are expecting to receive messages sent with a raw
+primitive like `thread-send` or `send-message` and not with the send
+operator(s).

 There are no syntactic variables bound in the reaction context.

 ### envelope